Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 4 Agustus 2025 11.21.20 UTC
+- WIB: Senin, 4 Agustus 2025 12.47.38 UTC
-- WITA: Senin, 4 Agustus 2025 12.21.20 UTC
+- WITA: Senin, 4 Agustus 2025 13.47.38 UTC
-- WIT: Senin, 4 Agustus 2025 13.21.20 UTC
+- WIT: Senin, 4 Agustus 2025 14.47.38 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: friendship
+Kategori: technology